Skip to main content

 Salish Sea Lighthouses

-Smith Island Lighthouse - Destroyed
+Smith Island Lighthouse - Demolished

 Lighthouse Information